 Mr. Hasenfus assists and advises public and private transportation clients in various aspects of public procurements, including preparing procurement documents such as contract terms and technical specifications.
 He also advises clients on U.S. Department of Transportation and Federal Transit Administration regulations, as well as local and state procurement laws and regulations.
-Mr. Hasenfus' procurement experience includes software development and licensing, fare payment, advertising technology, public-private partnerships and operations and maintenance.
+Mr. Hasenfus' procurement experience includes software development and licensing, fare payment, advertising technology, public-private partnerships, management outsourcing, and operations and maintenance.
 He also advises businesses participating in the procurement process, including reviewing the client's risk based on the procurement documents, preparing questions and clarifications to submit to the procurement authority, developing and managing evaluation procedures, and revising contract terms related to the procurement.

-Mr. Hasenfus taught constitutional law to inner-city high school students as a Marshall-Brennan Constitutional Literacy Fellow, as well as privacy education to middle school students in Cambridge, Mass.
+Mr. Hasenfus taught constitutional law to inner-city high school students as a Marshall-Brennan Constitutional Literacy Fellow, as well as privacy education to middle school students in Cambridge, Massachusetts.
 He also represented indigent juveniles as a Rule 3:03 student attorney through his participation in the Juvenile Defenders Clinic.

 Prior to attending law school, Mr. Hasenfus was a sergeant in the U.S. Marine Corps where he deployed to Iraq and Afghanistan.
 He currently volunteers as a mentor to veterans participating in treatment at the Boston Veterans Treatment Court and actively provides pro bono representation to service members, veterans and their families with the unique legal challenges they face before the U.S. Department of Veterans Affairs and with state law issues.
 Mr. Hasenfus accepted an invitation from Legal Services Corporation (LSC) to serve on its new Veterans Task Force, an initiative to assist former military service members in overcoming legal problems that create barriers as they transition from active duty to civilian life.
 LSC is the nation's largest funder of civil legal aid for low-income people.

 Within the firm, Mr. Hasenfus serves on the Boston office's Hiring Committee and as Pro Bono Chair of the firm's Veterans Group.